jayleicn/singularity/README.md

 ```bash
 bash scripts/pretrain.sh first_run webvid_cc3m 3 local
 ```
+With 3 A100 GPUs, this pre-training takes about 1 day to finish.
 You can also change the other configs in [configs/pretrain.yaml](configs/pretrain.yaml).
 For example, you can append `wandb.enable=True` to enable logging with wandb:
 ```bash
 bash scripts/pretrain.sh first_run webvid_cc3m 3 local wandb.enable=True